SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 - Make sure the Call for Papers makes potential authors aware of SIGPLAN's [Copyright policies](https://authors.acm.org/main.html).

+_Please help us keep this document (and the rest of this site) up to date:_ If you notice any errors, duplications, inconsistencies, etc., please inform the [SIGPLAN vice chair](mailto:vc_sigplan@acm.org).

 Submission and Reviewing Policies
 ---------------------------------